mattpannella/pupdate/README.md

 To run the updater, all you need to do is put the executable file for your platform (windows, mac os, or linux) in the root of your sd card and run the program.

 #### Advanced Usage
-The updater currently accepts 2 command line parameters.
+The updater currently accepts 4 command line parameters.
 I will probably add more options in the future
 ```
  -p, --path      Absolute path to install location
  -a, --all       Extract all release assets, instead of just ones containing openFPGA cores.
  -c, --coreselector    Run the core selector.
+ -i, --images          Preserve the images directory, so custom images aren't
+                        overwritten by updates.
 ```
 example:
 `